 Note that in addition to these, Siri can also access features of the built-in Calendar, Clock, Reminders, and other apps.
 You won’t see CarPlay icons for them, but you can use commands like Add paper towels to my grocery list or Set an alarm for 7am tomorrow.

-Likely the most important app you use in the car is Maps for navigation.
+The most important CarPlay app for navigation is Maps.
 Tap its icon, and you’ll get an overview view of your location.
 Hit the Destinations link and Maps will suggest places based on where you are.
 You can tap the icons at the top of screen to quickly find gas stations, food, and more.

 Use the microphone button on your steering wheel, or tap the Microphone icon in the upper-right corner of the Destinations screen, and you can use Siri to start navigation instead.